kevinlondon/kevinlondon.github.io/_posts/2015-10-16-answers-to-django-security-questions.md

 and the scope of Django's documentation.

-Levi Gross, in [Django Security Interview Questions](http://www.levigross.com/2014/02/07/django-security-interview-questions/), has a list of security questions that help us get closer to feeling confident in our ability to secure our applications.
-He opens his list with this:
+Levi Gross, in [Django Security Interview Questions](http://www.levigross.com/2014/02/07/django-security-interview-questions/), has a list of security questions to help us feel more confident in our ability to secure our applications.
+He opens with this:

 > I feel that every Django developer should know the answer to the questions below.
 > If you don’t, look it up.